martinaarmas/iebis_swdev_debug_exercises/README.md

 Doubles work in Java in a different way.
 Using breakpoints errors accumulate in this program, it keeps adding decimals, therefore d is and will never be 1.0, so it can't print "d is 1".

 #### How will you fix it?
-Java has a Math class called [BigDecimal](https://stackoverflow.com/questions/3413448/double-vs-bigdecimal), when we import it, is an exact way of representing numbers
+Java has a Math class called [BigDecimal](https://stackoverflow.com/questions/3413448/double-vs-bigdecimal),it is an exact way of representing numbers.
+To use it, first we need to import it.
+The accumulated error previously mentioned can be mitigated by using BigDecimal.**setScale**, which allows rounding (floats and doubles don't).

     public static void main(String [] args) {
         BigDecimal a = new BigDecimal(0.0);